Guanbin-Huang/tensorRT_cpp/README.md

 - if you want to achieve the inference with lower pytorch, dynamic batchsize and other advanced setting, please check our blog (http://zifuture.com:8090)(now in Chinese) and scan the QRcode via Wechat to join us.

-1. download yolov5
+1. Download yolov5

 ```bash
 git clone git@github.com:ultralytics/yolov5.git
 ```

-2. modify the code for dynamic batchsize
+2. Modify the code for dynamic batchsize
 ```python
 # line 55 forward function in yolov5/models/yolo.py
 # bs, _, ny, nx = x[i].shape  # x(bs,255,20,20) to x(bs,3,20,20,85)